Back to Blog Home >>

 Offering counseling for members feeling stress related to the coronavirus.
 In partnership with New Directions Behavioral Health, you can talk to specially trained behavioral health counselors 24/7 at no cost.
 You can talk with a counselor about any stress you may be feeling by calling the toll-free helpline at 833-848-1762.
 Please note: The counselors will not be able to assist with questions about COVID-19 testing or treatment, so for those questions, please call us at the number on the back of your member ID card.
 Medicare members should call 800-926-6565.

-Florida Blue Centers.
-In support of the Department of Health and CDC guidelines of limiting contact through social distancing, face-to-face access is temporarily unavailable at our Florida Blue Centers and we’ve transitioned to virtual support and services.
-Members can still count on our neighborhood nurses, community specialists and local service specialists to provide personalized support by calling 1-877-352-5830.
+Florida Blue Centers have gone virtual.
+Due to government guidelines of limiting contact through social distancing, we’ve transitioned to virtual support and services.
+Members can still count on our nurses, community specialists and service specialists to provide support by calling 1-877-352-5830.

 Frequently Asked Questions About COVID-19